kozeig/kozeig/SYNTAX.md

 3. **Ahead-of-Time (AOT) Compilation**: The `lut build` command creates optimized standalone executables.
 4. **LLVM Optimizations**: Benefit from LLVM's powerful optimization passes for better performance.

+### Safety Features

+The compiler implements several safety features:

+1. **Division by zero protection**: Runtime checks prevent division and modulo operations with a zero denominator.
+2. **Type tracking**: Variables are tracked by type (Integer, String, Boolean) to ensure proper LLVM IR generation.
+3. **Detailed error messages**: Compilation errors provide specific information about where and why things went wrong.

+### Compiler Pipeline

 The compiler works by:
 1. Lexing the source code into tokens
 2. Parsing the tokens into an abstract syntax tree (AST)
 3. Generating LLVM IR (Intermediate Representation) from the AST
 4. Optimizing the LLVM IR
 5. Generating native machine code for the target platform

+### Syntax Design Philosophy

+Lüt's syntax is designed around these principles:

+1. **Consistency**: All code blocks use curly braces, making the structure immediately recognizable.
+2. **Clarity**: Commands and type operations use a consistent `name { arguments }` pattern.
+3. **Readability**: Variable references always use the `$` prefix for clear distinction.
+4. **Expressiveness**: Common operations like arithmetic and comparison use familiar operators.

 Contributions are welcome to improve the compiler, add new language features, or enhance the standard library!